quandl/quandl-excel-windows/README.md

 ### Setup

 1. Download and install InstallSheild Limited Edition [here](http://learn.flexerasoftware.com/content/IS-EVAL-InstallShield-Limited-Edition-Visual-Studio)
-2. Right click solution file and select `Manage NuGet Packages for Solution` (If you don't have NuGet, please install it at [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html))
+1. Right click solution file and select `Restore NuGet Packages` (If you don't have NuGet, please install it at [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html))
-3. Select `Newtonsoft.Json` packages and install the latest stable version
-4. Select `Excel-DNA` packages and install the lastest stable version to QuandlFunctions project
-5. Go to the project properties for `Quandl.Excel.Addin`
+1. Go to the project properties for `Quandl.Excel.Addin`
-6. Click on signing tab
+1. Click on signing tab
-7. Click `Create Test Certificate` without a password
+1. Click `Create Test Certificate` without a password
-8. Do steps 5-7 for `Quandleild.Excel.Console`
+1. Do steps 5-7 for `Quandleild.Excel.Console`
-9. Go to the project properties for `Quandl.Excel.UDF.Functions`
+1. Go to the project properties for `Quandl.Excel.UDF.Functions`
-10. Under `Debug` change the `Start Action` from `Start Project` to `Start External Program`
+1. Under `Debug` change the `Start Action` from `Start Project` to `Start External Program`
-11. Fill in the path to your chosen version of Excel in the Textbox
+1. Fill in the path to your chosen version of Excel in the Textbox
-12. Under `Start Options` in the `Command Line Arguments` text field enter `Quandl.Excel.UDF.Functions-AddIn.xll`
+1. Under `Start Options` in the `Command Line Arguments` text field enter `Quandl.Excel.UDF.Functions-AddIn.xll`
+1. Whitelist your development plugin in Excel
+	1. Open Excel
+	1. Click `File -> Options -> Truste Center`
+	1. Click `Trust Center Settings`
+	1. Click `Trusted Locations -> Add New Location`
+	1. Enter the root directory of your project, example `C:\Users\Developer\Projects\quandl-excel-windows\`
+	1. Ensure `Subfolders of this location are also trusted` is checked
+	1. Click OK
-13. You should now be able to build the project.
+1. You should now be able to build the project.

 ## Building a Release package